buyer's guide · 2026

 Independent, founder-owned

-Operator-friendly platform with capacity-aware booking, term-based cohorts as a first-class entity, Stripe Connect Standard, month-to-month, no marketplace.
+Operator-friendly platform that tracks how many spots are left, builds term-based cohorts in, runs on Stripe Connect Standard, month-to-month, no marketplace.

 good for